The City of Calgary is reviewing a proposal from Maple Projects Inc. to change the type of development allowed on the former Highland Park

 How to get involved now

-- Public Hearing of Council: A public hearing will be held by City Council before they make a decision on the proposal.
+A public hearing will be held by City Council on July 4th.
 Members of the public can speak directly to Council at the hearing, or submit written comments.
 Each person will have five minutes to speak, excluding any questions Council members may ask.
 Comments should be brief and should address land use planning issues.

 The Planning Process